HOW TO FIX ORANGE HAIR AFTER BLEACHING

 If you were a blonde to start with and you’ve ended up with orange hair after bleaching, it could be due to a build-up of chemicals or minerals in your hair.
 Brassiness can also happen if you’ve been in the sea or a chlorinated pool frequently.

-Blonde woman with dry, distressed hair after bleaching
+Woman with long brassy, orange hair after bleaching

 How to fix orange hair